mynomoto/hoplon-minimal/README.md

     ```
     You should see a popup on the browser.

+4. If you edit and save a file, the task will recompile the code and reload the
+   browser to show the updated version.

 ### Production
 1. Run the `prod` task.
 In a terminal run:
     ```bash
     $ boot prod
     ```

 2. The compiled files will be on the `target/` directory.
-This will use advanced compilation and prerender the html.
+This will use
+   advanced compilation and prerender the html.

 [boot]: https://github.com/boot-clj/boot#install